Al Jourgensen

-Alain David Jourgensen (Note: He is sometimes credited and referred to as Alain Jourgensen, Alien Jourgensen, Uncle Al, Hypo Luxa (his alias as a producer), Dog, Alien Dog Star, and Buck Satan.) (born Alejandro Ramírez Casas; October 9, 1958) is a Cuban-American singer, musician and music producer.
-Closely related with the independent record label Wax Trax!
-Records, his musical career spans five decades.
+Alain David Jourgensen (Note: He is sometimes credited and referred to as Alain Jourgensen, Alien Jourgensen, Uncle Al, Hypo Luxa (his alias as a producer), Dog, Alien Dog Star, and Buck Satan.) (born Alejandro Ramírez Casas; October 9, 1958) is a Cuban-American singer, musician and music producer, closely related to the independent record label Wax Trax!
+Records.
+His musical career spans nearly five decades.
 He is the frontman and lyricist of the industrial metal band Ministry, which he founded in 1981 and of which he remains the only constant member.
 He was the primary musician of several Ministry-related projects, such as Revolting Cocks, Lard, and Buck Satan and the 666 Shooters.
 Jourgensen is a prominent figure in industrial music, influencing numerous other groups and musicians, both in alternative and industrial-associated acts.

 Born in Havana shortly before the Cuban Revolution of 1959, at the age of three Jourgensen moved to the United States with his family, and was raised mainly in Chicago and Breckenridge, Colorado.
 He developed an interest in music at a young age, and was involved in several short-lived bands, as well as briefly performing in the backing band of drag performer Divine.

 Jourgensen formed Ministry in 1981 in Chicago and received significant attention from music press regarding the band's 1983 debut studio album, With Sympathy.
 His subsequent releases in the 1980s, most prominently Ministry's The Land of Rape and Honey (1988) and The Mind Is a Terrible Thing to Taste (1989), showcased his stylistic transition; in the early 1990s, he achieved mainstream success with Ministry's fifth studio album, Psalm 69: The Way to Succeed and the Way to Suck Eggs (1992).
 The next few years were marked by publicity surrounding Jourgensen's substance abuse which negatively affected his creative output and resulted in a period of severe depression; during this time, Jourgensen and Ministry appeared in the 2001 Steven Spielberg film A.I.
 Artificial Intelligence.

 In 2005, Jourgensen established his own record label, 13th Planet Records, through which several Ministry records, among others, were released until the early 2010s.
 As of 2025, Jourgensen and Ministry are signed to Cleopatra Records.